qiime2/paper2/sphinx_docs/index.rst

 Load this new Visualization.

-We can see now that at month 24 (Figure 9), vaginal birth appears to be associated with a higher Shannon value than cesarean birth (p-value = 0.02), while antibiotic exposure is no longer associated with differences in Shannon diversity (p-value = 0.87).
+We can see now that at month 24, vaginal birth appears to be associated with a higher Shannon value than cesarean birth (p-value = 0.02, Figure 9), while antibiotic exposure is no longer associated with differences in Shannon diversity (p-value = 0.87).